Chart Color Schemes

 Infrastructure

-Unanderra - Mount Kembla has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally
+Unanderra - Mount Kembla has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 33 projects likely affecting the area.
-Notable ones include Stockland Forest Reach - Huntley, Western Suburbs Preschool Kitchen Upgrade, Farmborough Road Large Lot Subdivision, and Waples Road Residential Subdivision.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 33 projects that may impact the area.
+Notable projects include Stockland Forest Reach - Huntley, Western Suburbs Preschool Kitchen Upgrade, Farmborough Road Large Lot Subdivision, and Waples Road Residential Subdivision.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.